 Slavery, servitude, forced labour and human trafficking (Modern Slavery) is a world-wide and growing issue given the rapid rise in global migration.
 The sector in which we operate can be attractive to perpetrators of this type of crime, so as a leading integrated water and waste management and recycling business in the UK, the company recognises the need to adopt a robust approach to slavery and human trafficking.
 SUEZ has a zero tolerance approach to Modern Slavery within our operations and supply chain, and staff are expected to report concerns, using a variety of appropriate reporting channels, and we are committed to act upon any such reports.

 SUEZ in the UK commits to developing and delivering a proactive approach to tackling hidden labour exploitation.
 We will achieve this by a number of steps:

-- The creation of a company statement endorsed by the Chief Executive Officer and communicated throughout the business.
+- The creation of a company statement endorsed by the Chief Executive Officer for SUEZ recycling and recovery UK and the Senior Management team for SUEZ water technologies and solutions UK and communicated throughout the business.

 - The existence of an appropriate policy on preventing hidden labour exploitation which will be reviewed on a regular basis.

 - The existence of practical and pragmatic working procedures to support local management in this aim.

 - The delivery of training for key managers using both external organisations and internal resources.
 A key support relationship has been developed and maintained with the organisation “Hope for Justice”.